-All local authorities are required by law to prepare a Development Plan, and keep under review matters which affect the development of their area.
-The legislation requires that planning applications should be determined in accordance with the Plan, which contains the planning policies relating to the local area.
-As a result, its contents are a primary consideration in any development proposal.
+All local planning authorities (LPAs) are required by law to prepare a development plan and keep under review matters that affect the development of their area.
+The legislation requires that planning applications should be determined in accordance with the plan, which contains the planning policies relating to the local area.
+As a result, its contents are the primary consideration in any development proposal.

-The National Planning Policy Framework (NPPF) sets out guidance on the approach of the government to planning policy, and how it is expected to be applied.
+The National Planning Policy Framework (NPPF) sets out guidance on the approach of the government to planning policy and how that approach is expected to be applied.
 Where a plan does not provide specific guidance on a particular matter, the provisions of the NPPF will apply.
-As such it is also material consideration in determining planning applications.
+As such, it is a material consideration in determining planning applications.